10 – War Within a Breath

-Even though the band have long called it quits, their music still continues to stand as a relevant element in todays conglomerate; Rage Against the Machine bestows a hand to those who are also fed up with the endless atrocities in the world, issues of oppression and injustice, and they make it very accessible through awesome music.
-(WARNING: Incoming songs with language that may not be suitable for those who are easily offended)
+Even though the band has long called it quits, their music still continues to stand as a relevant element in today’s conglomerate; Rage Against the Machine bestows a hand to those who are also fed up with the endless atrocities in the world, issues of oppression and injustice, and they make it very accessible through awesome music.
+Here is a list of what we believe are some of the best Rage Against The Machine Songs.

-This third single cut off of their sophomore record, Evil Empire, is one of the bands most ambitious, musically.
-Morello drops bombs with his semi truck riff inspired by Zeppelin’s The Wanton Song, with Commerford outlining the melody with his bass and Bilk putting on his best John Bonham impression with those notable fills.
-Of course Rocha’s powerful lyrics about right-wing radio propaganda can’t go unnoticed; he also manages to takes shots at one of the policemen, Stacey Koon, who was videotaped beating Rodney King as well.
+This third single cut off of their sophomore record, Evil Empire, is one of the band’s most ambitious, musically.
+Morello drops bombs with his semi-truck riff inspired by Zeppelin’s The Wanton Song, with Commerford outlining the melody with his bass and Bilk putting on his best John Bonham impression with those notable fills.
+Of course, Rocha’s powerful lyrics about right-wing radio propaganda can’t go unnoticed; he also manages to take shots at one of the policemen, Stacey Koon, who was videotaped beating Rodney King as well.
 The line, is all the world jails and churches, is also a nice reference to novelist James Baldwin.
 There are many great RATM songs that were released on this album like “Down Rodeo,’with its shotgun lyrics based on references to slavery during the character’s grandparents’ time period and more.
 However, Vietnow will always be one of our favorites.

 Settle For Nothing is one of the few songs from Rage Against the Machine’s catalog that takes an incongruent shift in direction.
 It starts out low-key and reserved, with a darkly dissonant riff stripped of distortion, before slamming down on the gas for the chorus.
 Morello absolutely shines here with his cataclysmic adroitness, painting Rocha’s painful wordplay with terrifying observance.
 Naturally, everybody as a whole brings this performance to an exciting halt; singling out just one individual here would simply be sacrilegious.

-This fan favorite from Battle of Los Angeles never received a music video, but it had enough critical favorability surrounding it to be released as a success radio single.
+This fan favorite from Battle of Los Angeles never received a music video, but it had enough critical favorability surrounding it to be released as a successful radio single.
 What’s not to like about it?
 It absolutely oozes with sidestepping swagger and punches through the draconian walls with the proletarian fist of revolt.
 This track is the perfect example of potent Hip Hop flows over a hardcore rhythm section; Morello and his self-described “pterodactyl” sounds are like auditory equivalent to the Aurora Borealis.
 The sound of the drums on this one knocks you down while the idiosyncratic guitar solos and riffs shake your body to a new plane of reality.
 The groove on this will shake all your anxieties right out of your body.

 This right here is one of their biggest songs, and chances are you’ve probably heard it in Guitar Hero Live, but most who know the song will say they got turned on to it through Tony Hawk’s Pro Skater 2.
 When that main riff hits the wax, one can practically feel the rough-around-the-edges skater vibe of the tune, and that militant-style snare fill only elevates things.
-It’s a real fist-pumping anthem about the corruption of the two-party system, and goes after everybody from George Bush, Al Gore, and even Bush’s father.
+It’s a real fist-pumping anthem about the corruption of the two-party system and goes after everybody from George Bush, Al Gore, and even Bush’s father.
 The song “Guerilla Radio” won a Grammy Award for Best Hard Rock Performance.

 Time for another massive hit.
 This signature example of how to conjure up a heavy rock song with depth and technical detail doesn’t need much of a synopsis.
 It’s got the whole package here; the greatest part of the song is all of the unconventional modules.
 The integration of wah-wah, the bass solo lingering in the shadows, the guitar solo that’s literally like a needle being scratched against a vinyl record, and those venomous rhymes……bone-chilling dance music here, folks!

-What a perfect song to close a perfect album; this bad boy is, of course, from their self-titled opus.
+What a perfect song to close a perfect album; this bad boy is, of course, from their self-titled debut.
 It was released as the fourth single off of the album, and pretty much focuses on what one would come to expect from a song with this title.
-It’s music video focused on the trial of Native American activist and one of the leaders of the American Indian Movement.
+Its music video focused on the trial of Native American activists and one of the leaders of the American Indian Movement.
 The song does a great job of making the listener question the freedom they actually have in their society, and it does so over a delicious plate of overpowered instruments.

 It’s such an exciting and hard-hitting tune, with an incredible guitar solo thrown in the mix; one of Morello’s best.
 Plus, Maynard James Keenan from Tool makes a grand entrance in the bridge section; this song simply has it all.